gandreadis/statistak/README.md

 ## Installation

-Run the following commands to get this installed (with Node and the Yarn package manager installed), starting in the root directory of this project:
+Run the following commands to get the codebase installed (with Node and the Yarn package manager installed), starting in the root directory of this project:

 ```shell script
 cd server